-Another challenge is how to seamlessly incorporate all devices into a huge manufacturing infrastructure and provide suitable networking capabilities.
+Another challenge is how to seamlessly incorporate all devices into a vast manufacturing infrastructure and provide suitable networking capabilities.

-- automate and upgrade their processes with the help of strong automation vendors;
+- Automate and upgrade their processes with the help of solid automation vendors.

-- consider the security strategy from the very beginning;
+- Start implementing a security strategy from the very beginning.